ufidon/ct/mod1/kt.md

 - $∀L: L\coloneqq RE → L\coloneqq FA$
 - Prove by recursive definition of RE and constructive algorithm for FA side by side
 - RE is recursively generated from the seeds such as letters from an alphabet Σ and the empty string ϵ by  __addition, concatenation, and closure__
-  - σ is an arbitrary letter in Σ
+  - Let's denote σ,σi as an arbitrary letter in Σ

 Step ➀: Build FAs for the seeds